-- Single opt-in – In theory the email recipient has, at some point, given you their permission to receive email from you by providing their email address on a form, website, response card and so on.
+- Single opted-in – In theory, the email recipient has, at some point, given permission to receive email from you.
+They provided their email address on a form, website, response card and so on.
 The list owner does not confirm their email address; hence, it’s a single contact.
-In theory, this is okay but in actuality, there’s a lot of room for inaccuracy and misuse, such as simple input mistakes and spelling errors, to someone with malicious intent, like signing up your boss for every email list under the sun.
+In theory, this is okay but in actuality, there’s a lot of room for inaccuracy, misuses, input mistakes, and spelling errors.
+There is also malicious intent, like signing up your boss for every email list under the sun.

-- Double opt-in – The ideal way to get permission, as your recipient confirms their subscription when they signed up for your list.
-They do this with a response (an action) of some type to send email to them, similar to a click here to confirm, hence double contact.
-(Double opt-in is also known as, closed loop confirmed opt-in or verified opt-in).
+- Double opt-in – This is the ideal way to get permission, as your recipient confirms their subscription when they sign up for your list.
+They do this with a response (an action) of some type.
+They are sent an email to confirm, they respond, hence double contact.
+(Double opted-in is also known as closed-loop confirmed opted-in or verified opted-in).

 Then, there is the definition of “permission” where potential subscriber permission may be: